briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Added @Environment to ContentView to access DataModel, including making attributes of Location variables.
 Created a new Core database, called Places, replacing DataModel.
 Replacing attributes of the Location variables into Place variables.
 Added addPlace and saveContext functions, which will be moved to ViewModel later.
+Now able to addPlace and saveContext, has persistency.

+Add the delPlace function, which deletes places, will be moved to ViewModel later.
+To create a movePlace function, need to add a position attribute to Place entity.
+Added navigationBaritems for editmode, so places can be moved and deleted.
+Added plus button into navigatiobaritems.
+Issue with movePlace function, will need to come back later.